NMAK15004U Advanced Operations Research: Stochastic Programming

 - Solution methods

-- Apply the solution methods presented in the course
+- Apply the solution methods presented in the course to solve stochastic programs

 - Implement a (simplified version of a) solution method using optimization software